Skip to Content

 We wanted to see Edinburgh’s less touristy side, so we walked into the residential part of New Town and on to residential Stockbridge, which is dotted with small private parks and features Georgian homes with discreet basement courtyards.

-a window full of cakes, cream puffs and an old-fashioned cash register on the stockbridge high street in edinburgh.
+A window full of cakes, cream puffs and an old-fashioned cash register on the stockbridge high street in edinburgh.

-the weekend outdoor market stalls in stockbridge, a kid-friendly place to find lunch and snacks in edinburgh.
+The weekend outdoor market stalls in stockbridge, a kid-friendly place to find lunch and snacks in edinburgh.

 We strolled Stockbridge’s appealing high street (Raeburn Place), admired the foods and goods at the lively outdoor Sunday market, and bought raspberry-flavored handmade marshmallows, to Tiny Traveler’s delight.

-a view of the waters of leith and bucolic dean village in edinburgh
+A view of the waters of leith and bucolic dean village in edinburgh

 After the market, we followed the footpaths that run alongside the picturesque Waters of Leith to the charming 19th century Dean Village, which doesn’t have a lot going on, but it’s pretty to walk around.
 And you can debate whether it was the inspiration for Harry Potter’s Godric’s Hollow.

-dean village
+Dean village

 It was hard to believe the cramped and crowded Old Town was barely a mile from this bucolic corner of the city.
 If you need a break from sightseeing, this is the place to come.